DenisAnthony871/RaG_App/README.md

 ---

-## ⚙️ Configuration
+## Configuration

 All settings are in `backend/config.py`.
-You can tweak these without touching the core logic:
+You can adjust these without modifying the core logic:

 | Variable | Default | Description |
 |----------|---------|-------------|